Code-Institute-Submissions/alexrwinter/README.md

 <h2>Features</h2>
-<p>The pages are divided into sections on a scroll format for a modern appearance and to create a sense of simplicity, continuity and clarity.</p>
+<p>The information is divided into sections on a scroll format for a modern appearance which is mobile-friendly and to create a sense of simplicity, continuity and clarity.</p>
 <p>The website's main navigation bar is responsive, and highlights which section of the website is being viewed as the user scrolls: This gives a sense of flow and logical progression to the page's contents and allows the user to be aware at all times of where they are on the page in relation to the other information.
 For full screen and tablets the navbar is vertical whilst on mobile devices it collapses into a burger icon which can be expanded to a centred navigation bar located at the top of the page so as not to take up too much screen space.</p>
 <p>The bottom of the website has a footer to hold all the social media links and sits beneath the other contact information at the base of the page.</p>
 <p>The colour scheme will be greens and neutrals.
 This service is reliable, provided by someone with a depth of knowledge in his field, from technical ability to intuitive creativity.
 The colour scheme communicates careful thought, precision, intelligence, approachability, and creativity.
 The hero image is designed to appeal visually to the user and create a positive emotional resposnse, featuring a calming colour gradient from green to white and an image of digital sound waves.</p>